GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

         Now that you've had a quick introduction about groups of people and organizations that supports a company, let's get back to requirements analysis.
-At this stage the main goal is to actually know the problems and document them so that a soltion can be created in order to solve them.
+At this stage the main goal is to actually know the problems and document them so that a solution can be created in order to solve them.
 Every activity at this stage is intented to identify and document problems and business processes to create models that are independent of implementation rules.
 Independent of